ericwastaken/macbook-battery-manager-wemo/README.md

 you'll need to research and decide for yourself.
 - What setting do I use?
-  - I wrote this utility for fun and to experiment with Wemo switches doing something useful, so I'm not actually using it regularly because I don't have enough experience nor data!
-I am publishing with the hope that others will also try it (possibly in limited fashion) and provide me feedback.
+  - I wrote this utility for fun and to experiment with Wemo switches doing something useful, so I'm not actually using it regularly because it's a bad idea and will likely damage the battery!
 However, if I was going to use it, I would likely keep charge at 70% +/- 10% based on what I've been reading on various posts.
 - What the heck is a Wemo switch?
   - Wemo switches are power outlets made by Belkin that can be controlled via a Belkin supplied app as well as other